 - In a Mexican taco bowl

-Here are some things to keep in mind when making this recipe:
+Here are a few more things to keep in mind when making this recipe:

 - Fresh pineapple is the best for this salsa as it yields the best flavor, however if you only have access to canned or frozen you can make it work.
 Drain and rinse the canned pineapple and pat dry.
 Defrost the frozen pineapple to room temp and pat dry.